magdi14/Linear-regression/README.md

-# An Implementation for linear regression algorithm for machine learning using Octave
+An Implementation for #linear-regression algorithm for machine learning using #Octave